-- D. Emergency Pay as defined in Section 5.07 not be counted as regular hours for the purpose of calculating Overtime. - E. Police officers shall utilize an eight (80) hour pay period for calculations of Overtime earned. - F. In general, eligibility for overtime shall be based upon hours worked by the employee.
-The only exception is that holidays for which the employee receives pay but does not work shall be considered in the calculation of compensatory time. - G. Overtime is generally discouraged and is usually performed only when the employer determines it is necessary.
-All overtime must be approved by the Mayor or Village Administrator in advance. - H. When a non-exempt employee incurs an overnight stay on Village business, such time shall not be considered time worked for purposes of calculating overtime, except to the extent that the time coincides with the employee's normal working hours, or to the extent the employee is doing actual work (i.e., driving a vehicle, attending meetings). - I. Hours spent by non-exempt employees at lectures, meetings, training programs, and similar activities designed to assist the employee in performing the employee's current job more effectively, are counted as working time for purposes of determining eligibility for overtime if such training is required or authorized by the employer. - 1.
+- D. Emergency Pay as defined in Section 5.07 not be counted as regular hours for the purpose of calculating Overtime. - E. Police officers shall utilize an eight (80) hour pay period for calculations of Overtime earned. - F. Police officers shall be granted overtime pay for any scheduled hours above eighty, even when vacation, sick, or personal hours are utilized within an eighty hour pay period.
+(Updated Ord 23-22) - G. In general, eligibility for overtime shall be based upon hours worked by the employee.
+The only exception is that holidays for which the employee receives pay but does not work shall be considered in the calculation of compensatory time. - H. Overtime is generally discouraged and is usually performed only when the employer determines it is necessary.
+All overtime must be approved by the Mayor or Village Administrator in advance. - I. When a non-exempt employee incurs an overnight stay on Village business, such time shall not be considered time worked for purposes of calculating overtime, except to the extent that the time coincides with the employee's normal working hours, or to the extent the employee is doing actual work (i.e., driving a vehicle, attending meetings). - J. Hours spent by non-exempt employees at lectures, meetings, training programs, and similar activities designed to assist the employee in performing the employee's current job more effectively, are counted as working time for purposes of determining eligibility for overtime if such training is required or authorized by the employer. - 1.
 However, attendance outside of regular working hours at specialized or follow-up training which is required by law for required certification does not constitute compensable hours of work even if all or part of the costs of the training is paid by the employer.
 Likewise, any training courses designed to prepare an employee for advancement to another position shall not be considered compensable hours of work provided the following criteria are met: - a.
 Attendance is outside the employee's regular working hours. - b.
 Attendance is voluntary. - c.
-The employee does not perform any productive work while attending the training program. - J. Scheduled Overtime which is subsequently canceled for any reason shall not entitle the employee to overtime compensation. - K. Overtime pay shall normally be paid to the employee on the same date the employee is paid for the regular hours worked in the same pay period.
-If the calculation of the overtime hours cannot reasonably be calculated within this time frame, such overtime pay shall be paid with the next regular pay.
+The employee does not perform any productive work while attending the training program. - K. Scheduled Overtime which is subsequently canceled for any reason shall not entitle the employee to overtime compensation.

-- L. The employer maintains the right to flex employee's work schedules within the work period to reduce overtime hours. - M. Each employee who must work overtime shall complete an Overtime Authorization Form and submit it to the employee's supervisor for approval. - N. Below is an example of four employees per this policy:
+- L. Overtime pay shall normally be paid to the employee on the same date the employee is paid for the regular hours worked in the same pay period.
+If the calculation of the overtime hours cannot reasonably be calculated within this time frame, such overtime pay shall be paid with the next regular pay. - M. The employer maintains the right to flex employee's work schedules within the work period to reduce overtime hours. - N. Each employee who must work overtime shall complete an Overtime Authorization Form and submit it to the employee's supervisor for approval. - O. Below is an example of four employees per this policy: